bbatsov/prelude/docs/modules/lsp.md

 ## lsp-mode

-When `prelude-lsp-client` is set to `lsp-mode`, the `prelude-lsp` module is loaded automatically.
+When `prelude-lsp-client` is set to `lsp-mode`, the `prelude-lsp-mode` module is loaded automatically.
 It installs [lsp-mode](https://emacs-lsp.github.io/lsp-mode/) and [lsp-ui](https://emacs-lsp.github.io/lsp-ui/).